Slyces/fork.vim/README.md

-# fork.vim
+# zephyr.vim
-Support for the fork language in [neo]vim
+Support for the Zephyr language in [neo]vim

 PR are welcome.
 This is heavily inspired from rust's config files for Vim.